People ask me about my Rheumatoid Arthritis. Most days I smile and say something to make them feel better, because really that’s why they’re asking.

 I’m almost back to being me.
 I’m a little stiff in the mornings, and I can’t exercise for more than two hours.
 I’d like to play a proper tennis match, but if I stop exercise after 90 minutes I seldom ache in my joints, when I pass 90 minutes my hands, hips, knees and ankles ache for 24 hours.
 I’m confident that this will change and I will return to proper tennis.

 The Simponi saved my life.
-It didn’t cure me of Rheumatoid Arthritis, yet, but the results have been so fabulous that if this is as good as it gets I’m really happy.
-I’m still taking hydroxychloroquine and we may add back the methotrexeate or some other chemo, but for now the two medicines seem to be knocking things out nicely.
+It didn’t cure me of Rheumatoid Arthritis, at least not yet.
+The results have been so fabulous that if this is as good as it gets I’m really happy.
+I’m still taking hydroxychloroquine and we may add back the methotrexeate or some other disease modifying drug, but for now the two medicines seem to be knocking things out nicely.

 I exercise every day.
 I exercise partly because I’m a person that needs to move and it makes me happy, and partly because it’s an important part of living with Arthritis.
 I don’t take my motion for granted as I once did, and I’ve added yoga back into the mix.
 I also spend at least 30 minutes every afternoon floating in the pool.
 The absence of gravity is wonderful.